codingwithmanny/auth0-redirect-service-example/README.md

 An example service with a single redirect service handling state for the redirect to the appropriate application.
 It uses docker as a proxy service to handle https for domain names.

+It uses the following libraries to demonstrate how redirects can work with the following frameworks & libraries:

+- NodeJS + TypeScript - `api.localdomain.com`
+- NextJS - `localdomain.com`
+- ViteJS + React + TypeScript - `sub.localdomain.com`
+- CRA + TypeScript - `www.localdomain.com`

 ---

 ## Requirements